 Professional treatment for substance abuse and addiction is essential to a strong, effective recovery.
 But many individuals have a number of questions that need to be answered before they even begin seeking treatment.
-Read our FAQ, and if you still have questions––or would like help finding the safest rehab program for your current needs––call 800 774 5796.
+Read our FAQ, and if you still have questions––or would like help finding the safest rehab program for your current needs––call 800 774 5796(Who Answers?).

 What Is Addiction Treatment?